Employment legislation

 Increase to statutory rates

-The National Living Wage (for those aged 23 and over) and the National Minimum Wage rates change every year on 1 April.
-From 1 April 2021, the period that an employer must retain records sufficient to prove it is paying a worker the correct rate is now six years.
-The current rates are:
+The period that an employer must retain records sufficient to prove it is paying a worker the correct rate is six years (this became effective from 1 April 2021).

 National Living Wage

-• NMW apprentice rate for those aged under 19 or in their first year of an apprenticeship will increase from £4.81 to £5.28 per hour.
+• The apprentice rate for apprentices under 19, or over 19 and in the first year of the apprenticeship, will increase from £5.28 to £6.40 per hour.

 Real Living Wage